 If you have dishes that need to be brightened up again, enamel paint can do that.
 This works well for almost any type of dish because most dishes are made with glass, ceramic, or porcelain.
 Especially nicer dishes.

 If you are into model trains, planes, and cars, then you can create some gorgeous designs with enamel paint.
 They also work for tabletop game figures and just about any other small figurine you can buy.

 Just like any other paint, enamel paint has a unique set of pros and cons.
 Here are the most talked-about pros and cons of enamel paint.
 Both from professionals and your everyday family doing DIY projects.

-- Doesn’t yellow – yep, even if you use white enamel paint, enamel paint doesn’t usually yellow at all.
+- Doesn’t yellow – yep, even if you use white enamel, enamel doesn’t usually yellow at all.
 It keeps color but it also keeps whiteness.
 This is rarely even affected by secondhand smoke in the house.

-- Works on most surfaces – you can paint almost any surface with enamel paint.
+- Works on most surfaces – you can paint almost any surface with enamel.
 Though wood and drywall aren’t ideal, you can still paint them.
 They just won’t accept it as well as harder surfaces like metal.

-- Heat-resistant – you can use enamel paint on items that will be put in fires, ovens, and hot water.
+- Heat-resistant – you can use enamelon items that will be put in fires, ovens, and hot water.
 The same goes for cold temperatures.
-In fact, enamel paint is often added to give items better temperature resistance.
+In fact, enamel is often added to give items better temperature resistance.

-There are only a few pints that hold a candle to enamel paint.
+There are only a few paints that hold a candle to enamel.
 Here are the three paints that you may be able to use instead of enamel paint.
 All three of these are easier to use than enamel paint and less expensive.